 What is a WAP?

 A WAP is a legal document that sets out the rules for managing the take and use of prescribed water resources to ensure resource sustainability.
-It is developed with the community, industry and key stakeholders for each water resource identified as being significant, or ‘prescribed’ under the Natural Resources Act 2004.
-A WAP ensures that the needs of the environment are taken into account when determining how much water is made available for consumptive purposes (licensed and non licensed).
+A WAP is developed with the community, industry and key stakeholders for each water resource identified as being significant, or ‘prescribed’ under the Landscape South Australia Act 2019 (the Act).
+A WAP ensures that the needs of the environment are considered when determining how much water is made available for consumptive purposes (licensed and non-licensed).
 It sets the amount of water that will be available, how that water may be allocated to users, and the types of activities that are permitted with that water.
 Once a WAP is in place, water users can apply for a license, transfer water between users as well as a range of other activities subject to the rules and limits of the WAP.

 Why is a WAP important?